“Each location in a film is the ‘other actor’ an audience pays to see.”

 It was from this meeting that Cecilia was captivated by the theme of our show and ultimately recruited as host.

-Lights, Camera, Location! is extremely pleased and excited to welcome Cecilia Peck as our primary host.
+Lights, Camera, Location! is extremely pleased and excited to have Cecilia Peck as our primary host.
 In her new role, Cecilia will join our “location co-hosts” and guide our audience through the many fascinating elements of where, why and how specific locations were used in Hollywood’s greatest movies.
 As an accomplished actress and producer, Cecilia is well acquainted with life on both sides of the camera.
 She also contributes her unequaled insider perspective as the daughter of Hollywood’s most talented, prolific and “elder statesman” actors, Gregory Peck.

 Cecilia is an award winning and Emmy nominated filmmaker with credits that include the Netflix Original “Brave Miss World,” “Shut Up & Sing,” which was shortlisted for the 2007 Academy Awards, “A Conversation with Gregory Peck,” an intimate portrait of her father, which premiered as a Special Selection at the Cannes Film Festival, for Turner Classic Movies and American Masters.
 A graduate of Princeton University, she lives with her husband writer Daniel Voll, and their two children, in Santa Monica, California.